Komati (caste): History

 Niyogi Brahmins and the Maha-nad opposed the attempts of Komatis to designate themselves as Vaishyas.
 The Maha-nad was a multi-caste secret assembly that was created to exact retribution for breaking the rules and rights of castes.
 The Maha-nad was led by Niyogi Brahmins, Chettiars, and Telagas.
-Whenever the Komati's attempted to perform orthodox rites (especially the Upanayana ceremony), the Maha-nad would disrupt the ceremonies.
+Whenever the Komatis attempted to perform orthodox rites (especially the Upanayana ceremony), the Maha-nad would disrupt the ceremonies.
 The leaders of the Maha-nad would invade the house of Komatis and disrupt the sacrificial fire, rendering the ceremony useless.
 The Maha-nad would hire throngs of untouchables to attack the houses of Komatis and vandalise them with cattle bones, blood, human feces, and cattle feces mixed with water.
 The Vaidiki Brahmins who served as family priests for the Komatis were, unlike their Niyogi Brahmin counterparts, unconcerned with the idea that Komatis were infringing the boundaries between lower once-born and upper twice born castes.
-From 1784-1825, the majority of Komatis conducted the Upanayana ceremonies according to the Kanyaki Purana, a late medieval Telugu text sacred to the Komatis.
+From 1784–1825, the majority of Komatis conducted the Upanayana ceremonies according to the Kanyaki Purana, a late medieval Telugu text sacred to the Komatis.
 These Upanayana ceremonies were completely in Telugu and conducted right before a Komati man's marriage, however a few wealthier Komati families were able to afford the orthodox Sanskrit Upanayana for younger bachelor men.
 The orthodox Sanskrit version allowed Komatis to perform further orthodox rites, and Vaidiki Brahmins were fine in officiating them.
 By 1825, the two versions had mixed into a part-Telugu, part-Sanskrit ceremony.
 By the 1830s, the Komatis began to phase out their native Telugu Komati elements of their rituals.